nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Perception.
 Yeah.
 New perception.
 Why won't it let me do perception?
 You are probably clicking on the wrong perception.

 There are two of them.
 Yeah.
 In attributes, if you go down to the oh.
 I'm not seeing nothing.
-Carson.
+Karsten.

 My gosh.
 So you walk into that room and, no. He's just whistling a tune and Alright.
 So DC.
 Yeah.

-So, Kahir, you definitely know that the, that the larger room to the south, there's you you hear voices and scuffling and definitely preparations are are taking place.
+So, Cahir, you definitely know that the, that the larger room to the south, there's you you hear voices and scuffling and definitely preparations are are taking place.
 You're you're pretty certain that they know that you are here and, they are preparing for an onslaught.
 Uh-oh.
 So we can't catch up by surprise?
 We are.

 You almost got caught by surprise, but So we don't back down from a fight.
 Right.
 Do we move?
 Do I hang on one second.
 Mhmm.